The Power of a Phone Call; Renown Health Connects With Community Members 55 and Over

 Renown Health is a locally governed and locally owned, not-for-profit integrated healthcare network serving northern Nevada, Lake Tahoe and northeast California.
 Renown is one of the region’s largest private employers with a workforce of more than 7,000.
 It comprises three acute care hospitals, a rehabilitation hospital, the area’s most comprehensive medical group and urgent care network, and the region’s largest and only locally owned not-for-profit insurance company, Hometown Health.
 Renown has a long tradition and commitment to continually improve the care and the health of our community.
 For more information, visit renown.org.

 Renown Invites Community to Participate in a Car Parade at the Hospital's Regional Campus to See New "LOVE" SculptureParticipants are invited to make noise and cheer as they drive by the sculpture in support of healthcare heroes.
-Just...Read More
+Just yesterday, Renown Health announced the iconic “LOVE” sculpture, most recently seen at Burning Man in 2019, was making...Read More